harryseo1992/Pycharm-For-Dummies/docs/customization.md

     **Recommended**
     {: .label .label-blue }
-            _Rebase the current branch on top of incoming changes_ will also integrate changes from one branch to another.
-However, rebasing can be dangerous because it can **rewrite history** of shared branches.
+            "Rebase the current branch on top of incoming changes" will also integrate changes from one branch to another.
+However, rebasing can be dangerous because it can "rewrite history" of shared branches.
             Therefore, it is better to _Merge incoming changes_ instead.

 3. Press _Ok_.